Roosting and Foraging Ecology of Indiana Bats in Central Indiana

 Bats and Climate Change

 Scott Bergeson, an ISU PhD graduate, studied the impacts of climate change on Eastern North American bats, specifically the endangered Indiana bat (Myotis sodalis), and how these mammals may be able to avoid these impacts by altering their behavior.
 While it is believed that all eastern North American bats are in danger of population decline due to the impacts of climate change, it is predicted that these impacts will drive the endangered Indiana bat to close to extinction.
 This study was funded by the Indianapolis Airport Authority and the Indiana Space Grant Consortium.

 For more details and updated research results, see Bats and Climate Change.

 Roosting and Foraging Ecology of Virginia Big-eared Bats

-Joey Weber, a M.S. student, is studying the ecology of a population of Virginia big-eared bats in western North Carolina.
+Joey Weber, a M.S. graduate, studied the ecology of a population of Virginia big-eared bats in western North Carolina.
 Until this study began in 2013, we had very little information on the whereabouts of this population in summer.
 However, in 2013, Joey tracked the bats from their hibernaculum on Grandfather Mountain to a primary maternity cave on Beech Mountain, NC.
-Joey is using advanced radio telemetry techniques to discover more about the migration routes and foraging areas used by these bats, which will aid in efforts to conserve critical habitat for the species.
-This study is being funded by the North Carolina Department of Transportation.
+Joeyused advanced radio telemetry techniques to discover more about the migration routes and foraging areas used by these bats, which will aid in efforts to conserve critical habitat for the species.
+This study was funded by the North Carolina Department of Transportation.